-- IE hardening.
-The Internet Explorer browser (or any web browser, for that matter) is a key entry point for harmful code due to its extensive interactions with external servers.
-Review your client policies and enforce running in protected mode, disabling add-ons, disabling file downloads, and using Microsoft SmartScreen filtering.
+- A web browser is a key entry point for harmful code due to its extensive interactions with external servers.
+Review your client policies and enforce running in protected mode, disabling add-ons, and disabling file downloads.
 Ensure that security warnings are displayed.
 Take advantage of Internet zones and create a list of trusted sites for which you have configured reasonable hardening.
 Block all other sites and in-browser code, such as ActiveX and Java.

 - Code signing.
 Code signing all tools and scripts used by administrators provides a manageable mechanism for deploying application lockdown policies.
-Hashes do not scale with rapid changes to the code, and file paths do not provide a high level of security.
-You should combine AppLocker rules with a PowerShell execution policy that only allows specific signed code and scripts to be executed.
+Hashes don't scale with rapid changes to the code, and file paths don't provide a high level of security.
+Set the PowerShell execution policies for Windows computers.